-Submission Requirement Details on Submission Requirement Maximum Points Weighting (Points) Part A: Project Vision and Proponent Declaration The proposal shall describe the overall project, vision, and objectives of their proposed development concept, based on their view of the City's objectives, their experience and what they may offer.
-Refer to Section 2.1 and 2.2 15 Summary Description Provide a succinct description of the development concept.
-5 Vision Statement Describe how the vision aligns with the City's vision as noted in the RFP.
-5 The Development Experience Describe how the redevelopment of the Heritage Theatre Block and Southern Block 5
+Submission Requirement Details on Submission Requirement Maximum Points Weighting (Points) Part A: Project The proposal shall describe the overall Vision and project, vision, and objectives of their Proponent proposed development concept, based on 15 Declaration their view of the City's objectives, their 13 experience and what they may offer.
+Refer to Section 2.1 and 2.2 Summary Provide a succinct description of the 5 Description development concept.
+5 Vision Statement Describe how the vision aligns with the City's F vision as noted in the RFP.
+5 The Development Describe how the redevelopment of the E Experience Heritage Theatre Block and Southern Block 5

-Submission Requirement Will create a vibrant and dynamic experier that will attract and engage with residents Maximur Points m Weighting (Points) will create a vibrant and dynamic experier (i Jilla) · 100 THE WILL CHICAGO CHILD STREET WILL IS SUCCIDE and visitors. , and Project Outline the project team and key parties Consortium responsible for the delivery and substantia al completion of the project, including finance 5 obligations.
-Refer to Section 3.2. nai Past Completed Provide 3 completed development project te Projects 1 that includes some or all of the Project 15 - Consortium and 2 by the Proponent with similar project objectives, that highlight a similar level of complexity, heritage 5 preservation opportunities, mixed-use intensification, integrating within a vibrant downtown as a key contributing factor to place-making Heritage Provide 1 completed (re)development pro ject Experience that include heritage conservation and ́ 5 restoration with the Project Consortium.
-Part B: Master The proposal describes and visualizes the eir Plan, Technical vision for their proposed development Concept & Design concept by addressing the City's 30 development objectives and design parameters.
-Refer to Section 2.2 Master Plan The master plan will include the north-east quadrant of Main Street North and Queen 1 Street East and consist of a contextual analysis of the site, and relationships with n 5 other projects, properties, and the public realm.
-This should be expressed in a plan drawing and accompanying written ration Background This background analysis shall be completed information development consent. eted Analysis to to inform the development concept recommended by the Proponent.
-This Inform recommended by the Proponent.
-This analysis is to assess variations of levels of sf.
-Concept - heritage preservation and retention (high Options and low) to establish a baseline.
-Refer to Section 2.1 Preferred 2.2 Respond to the Heritage Context.
-Solution for Heritage • To develop a preferred development Preservation and concept, evaluate three variations of Retention heritage preservation and retention for the
+Submission Submission The Southern Block (30-46 Main Street North and 54-60 Main Street North) Maximum Weighting Requirement Details on Submission Requirement Points (Points) Roquiromont will create a vibrant and dynamic experience 1 Onito (i oiiito) that will attract and engage with residents and visitors.
+Project Outline the project team and key parties Consortium responsible for the delivery and substantial completion of the project, including financial 5 obligations.
+Refer to Section 3.2.
+Past Completed Provide 3 completed development projects - Projects 1 that includes some or all of the Project i rojects Consortium and 2 by the Proponent with similar project objectives, that highlight a similar level of complexity, heritage 5 preservation opportunities, mixed-use intensification, integrating within a vibrant downtown as a key contributing factor to place-making Heritage Provide 1 completed (re)development project Experience that include heritage conservation and 5 • restoration with the Project Consortium.
+Part B: Master The proposal describes and visualizes their Plan, Technical vision for their proposed development Concept & Design concept by addressing the City's 30 development objectives and design parameters.
+Refer to Section 2.2 Master Plan The master plan will include the north-east quadrant of Main Street North and Queen Street East and consist of a contextual analysis of the site, and relationships with 5 other projects, properties, and the public realm.
+This should be expressed in a plan Daalama drawing and accompanying written rationale.
+Background This background analysis shall be completed Analysis to to inform the development concept Inform recommended by the Proponent.
+This Development analysis is to assess variations of levels of Concept - Options and heritage preservation and retention (high to low) to establish a baseline.
+Refer to Section E Preferred , 5 Solution for 2.2 Respond to the Heritage Context.
+Heritage To develop a preferred development Preservation and concept, evaluate three variations of Retention heritage preservation and retention for the I/erellrion nemage preservation and retention for the